HorizenOfficial/horizen-academy-v2/docs/fundamentals/how-do-blockchains-work.md

 ### Triple-Entry Bookkeeping

-With blockchains, the concept of _triple-entry accounting_ is introduced, whereby debits and credit are recorded on a transparent ledger just like a double-entry system, yet the process of balancing the books is done through the blockchains [consensus mechanism](consensus/consensus-mechanisms.md) instead of through a centralized entity.
+With blockchains, the concept of _triple-entry accounting_ is introduced, whereby debits and credit are recorded on a transparent ledger just like a double-entry system, yet the process of balancing the books is done through the blockchain's [consensus mechanism](consensus/consensus-mechanisms.md) instead of through a centralized entity.

 The block confirmations submitted by validators on the network are considered to be the third-entry in the triple-entry bookkeeping process.